Manoj Tiger

-Manoj Singh Tiger, popularly known as Manoj Tiger, is an Indian actor mainly active in Bhojpuri films.
+Manoj Singh Tiger (born 30 May 1976), popularly known as Manoj Tiger, is an Indian actor mainly active in Bhojpuri films.
 He is known for his comedic roles in films and has also worked as main villain in several Bhojpuri films.
 He has also appeared in the Bollywood films The Accidental Prime Minister and Batla House.

 Early life and education

 He attend University of Allahabad and attained the degree of Bachelor of Arts.

 Career

 In 2007, he worked in Nirahua Rickshawala with Dinesh Lal Yadav and Pakkhi Hegde.
 The popularity of this character has been that two films in the name of Batasha Chacha have also been released.